Taylor Walls Player Props: Rays vs. Royals

 Taylor Walls At The Plate

-- Walls is batting .211 with nine doubles, two triples, seven home runs and 30 walks.
+- Walls has nine doubles, two triples, seven home runs and 30 walks while batting .206.

+- In 50.8% of his 59 games this season, Walls has picked up at least one hit.
+He's also had five multi-hit games.

+- He has hit a home run in six games this season (10.2%), homering in 3.1% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.